CLOUDY WATER IN A FISH TANK

-You may be surprised to know that the cloudy water syndrome in a fish tank is caused by colloids.
+Do you know that the cloudy water syndrome in a fish tank is caused by colloids?
 Over a period of time, organic waste produced by the fish and algae in the tank are turned into nitrates.
 These particles are interspersed in the water and do not settle.
 You cannot separate colloidal particles by mechanical means such as filtration.
 To make the fish tank water clearer, you simply will have to change the water.

-Fine examples of colloids are fog, hair spray or miss, whipped cream (a liquid suspended in gas) and the classic one which is gelatine.
+Fine examples of colloids are fog, hair spray or miss, whipped cream (a liquid suspended in gas) and the classic one which is gelatin.

 - A colloid particle size ranges from 1 nanometer to 1 micrometer.